dipahalder/slate-setter/README.md

 | 4–5 openers, or largest opener 3,000–4,499 screens | 🟡 Amber |
 | 6+ openers, or largest opener 4,500+ screens | 🔴 Red |

-These two checks are combined into a single competition signal.
-Any major studio opener hitting 3,000+ screens is meaningful competition — it's pulling audience attention and marketing oxygen even if the opener count is low.
-A dominant tentpole at 4,500+ screens (Star Wars, Avengers) pushes to red on its own.
-Hover the pill to see each film's title and screen count.
+Combined into a single competition pill.
+A film opening on 3,000+ screens is a meaningful market force even if it's the only wide release that weekend.
+At 4,000+ screens it's enough to flip the dot to amber on its own, bypassing the 2-amber rule.
+Hover the pill to see each film and their screen counts.

 ### Week 2 Holdover